zonika/intro-to-json-and-ajax.js-web-0715-public/README.md

 ## Overview

 * Intro to JSON
-* First Code Along - AJAX with Spotify's Chart API
+* AJAX with Spotify's Chart API
 * Parsing and Stringifying JSON
-* Second Code Along - Stringifying/Parsing a Custom Object Literal
+* Code Challenge - Stringifying/Parsing a Custom Object Literal
 * Resources

 ## Introduction to JSON